queen-stack/smollTalk/README.md

 💻
 `Required login to create a chat post: username, email, password, linkedin`

-`Homepage displays Homepage displays all chats with comments count.
-User can select to create a post.
+`Homepage displays all topics when logged in.
+User can select to create a message.
 User can Comment on other Users Chats. `

-`Homepage allows user to create a post from a select list of topics and make comments on existing posts.`
+`Homepage allows user to create a post from a select list of topics and make comments on existing posts providing they are logged in.`

 ## Testing